Bongeziwe Mabandla

 Known as the enigmatic spirit of African Soul, South Africa’s Bongeziwe Mabandla is a multiple award-winning artist who has recorded four acclaimed albums, performed on an array of national and international stages, become a sought-after creative collaborator and expanded his talents into film and visual art.

-In 2018, he won his first award when Mangaliso took home the South African Music Award (SAMA) for Best Alternative Music Album with iimini winning the same category at the 2021 SAMAs.
-His other awards include Best Music Video at the 2018 Capital City Black Film Awards and at the Jozi Film Fest for “Bawo Wam”, a collaboration with Spoek Mathambo.
+In 2018, he won his first award when Mangaliso took home the South African Music Award (SAMA) for Best Alternative Music Album, with iimini winning the same category at the 2021 SAMAs.
+In 2024, Mabandla was awarded the Metro FM Award for Best African Pop, further cementing his status as a genre-defying artist.
+His other accolades include Best Music Video at the 2018 Capital City Black Film Awards and at the Jozi Film Fest for “Bawo Wam”, a collaboration with Spoek Mathambo.
 Both Mangaliso and iimini significantly expanded Mabandla’s global audience and sound, taking the latter into a realm of experimentation and creativity that simultaneously roots itself in the deep and fertile soil of his folk instincts and expansive electronica.

 iimini charted on both iTunes and Spotify and inspired a series of remixes including “Ndanele (Dwson Dub Remix)” (nominated for a 2021 SAMA in the category Remix of the Year), Muzi’s version of “Mini Esadibana Ngayo”, DJ Lag’s remix of “ndiyakuthanda (12.4.19)” and a remix of “zange” by Guatemalan artist Mose.

-With his fourth album, Mabandla is elevating his profile even further.
-In its April 28th issue, The Guardian named amaXesha Global Album of the Month, stating that “No longer just an interpretation of Xhosa folk music, amaXesha places Mabandla’s music firmly in its own lane, capable of transmuting the shades of tradition into something else entirely”.
+With his fourth album, Mabandla elevated his profile even further.
+In its April 28th issue, The Guardian named amaXesha Global Album of the Month, stating that “No longer just an interpretation of Xhosa folk music, amaXesha places Mabandla’s music firmly in its own lane, capable of transmuting the shades of tradition into something else entirely.”